-- I. Basic Contract Terms [Digital REM search for: basic contract law] - A. Definition of Contract: A deliberate agreement between two or more competent parties supported by legal consideration to perform or abstain from performing some act - B. Express and Implied Contracts: words vs. conduct - C. Unilateral and Bilateral Contracts: promises by one party vs. both parties - D. Executed and Executory Contracts: fully performed vs. in the process of performing - E. Valid Contracts: satisfy all legal requirements; fully enforceable in court - F. Voidable Contracts: one party can avoid performance based on a legal principle - G. Void Contracts: does not satisfy all legal requirements; unenforceable in court - H. Addenda: add something to the original contract; becomes part of the contract - I. Amendments: change some term(s) of the original contract through later mutual written agreement - II.
-Essential Elements of a Contract (Manual, Chapter 10, Contract Law, pp. 295-303) - A. Mutual Assent / Offer and Acceptance / Meeting of the Minds (Manual, Chapter 11, Sales Contract Procedures, pp. 357-365)
+- Ι. Basic Contract Terms [Digital REM search for: basic contract law] - A. Definition of Contract: A deliberate agreement between two or more competent parties supported by legal consideration to perform or abstain from performing some act - B. Express and Implied Contracts: words vs. conduct - C. Unilateral and Bilateral Contracts: promises by one party vs. both parties - D. Executed and Executory Contracts: fully performed vs. in the process of performing - E. Valid Contracts: satisfy all legal requirements; fully enforceable in court - F. Voidable Contracts: one party can avoid performance based on a legal principle - G. Void Contracts: does not satisfy all legal requirements; unenforceable in court - H. Addenda: adds something to the original contract; becomes part of the contract - I. Amendments: changes some term(s) of the original contract through later mutual written agreement - П. Essential Elements of a Contract (Manual, Chapter 10, Contract Law, pp. 295-303)